rohanrrao/xity-starter/README.md

 npx degit https://github.com/equinusocio/xity-starter
 ```

-This command will download the project to your corrent working directory and remove the `.github` and `.vscode` folders.
+This command will download the project to your current working directory and remove the `.github` and `.vscode` folders.
 Then you can install the required dependencies:

 ```bash
 yarn install